Cascading Losses in Reinsurance Networks: Real World Implications of the Network Model

-In terms of liabilities alone, a contract cap doesn't necessarily limit the liability of a node caused by another node.
+Anther example of unintuitive behavior is that a contract cap does not necessarily limit the liability of a node caused by another node.
 Figure~\ref{fig:cap_negated} gives an example where graph connections through a second layer of reinsurance counteract the contract cap on the first layer.
 In this case, $B$ reinsures $A$ up to the cap, after which additional excess loss is translated back to $B$ through a second layer of reinsurance from $C$.
 Of course, deductibles may reduce the total loss borne by $B$.
 In a real application, $B$ likely knows little of the network structure outside of first degree connections and so may be unaware that it is also liable for parts of the second layer of reinsurance coverage of $A$.

-We conjecture that, all else equal, a lower cap on a reinsurance contract that a firm provides only makes the firm better off or equivalently well off in terms of net liabilities before clearing.
-Note that the network does not amplify the shock in the system in terms of net liabilities but rather distributes the shock across the system--i.e., in the end, the total net liabilities will equal the total initial shock.
-However, as the example in Figure~\ref{fig:cap_worse} shows, after clearing with default costs, firms could be worse off because of lower caps.

-Relaxed cycles aren't the only graph structures that can concentrate losses in the network.
-A tree structure such as in Figure~\ref{fig:tree} can aggregate losses from many primary reinsurers onto one reinsurer (the root node).
-Currently, reinsurers can control for this tree aggregation risk by putting limits on the size of the reinsurered portfolios (usually in terms of premiums the reinsured firm receives).
-This risk management method does not work in the case of relaxed cycles, however.
-Even if firms in a relaxed cycle individually have small reinsurance portfolios, the relaxed cycle can include a large number of firms and the spiraling behavior can aggregate losses from all of these portfolios.
-In the tree case, the reinsured portfolios would have to be large to lead to large aggregations of losses.

 We have demonstrated the emergence of reinsurance spirals and the extreme bearing of reinsurance losses due to network structure using simple examples.
 While these examples are illustrative, more complicated examples, as in real world reinsurance networks, can exhibit the same effects.